ggbot-org/ggbot/infrastructure/docs/aws-bootstrap.md

 Choose a string to prefix project entities and set `PROJECT_SHORT_NAME` environment variable, for instance **ggbot**.

+## DNS domain

+Buy a domain, for instance _ggbot.com_ and set the `DNS_DOMAIN` environment variable.
+You can get a domain on [Amazon Route 53](https://aws.amazon.com/it/route53/).
+In any case, you need to add your domain to _Route 53_ as hosted zone.

 ## Devops account

 Create a _devops_ account.
 Once the IAM permissions are set, every other operation can be done by infrastructure automation.